-After winning the short story medal he continued writing in college and has been at it ever since.
-He likes to write just for the fun of it, although he would, he says, prefer to be out from under that continual pressure of having to turn out a new script five times a week.
+After winning the short story nedal he continued writing in colout a new script five times a week somely, however.

 Paul was out of school in 1929.
-He went to Chicago and got a job in the continuity department of NBC, after having tried his hand for short periods at a variety of jobs.
-None of them paid him handsomely, however.
+He went to Chicago and got a job in the continuity department of NBC, after having tried his hand for these weights. for short periods at a variety of jobs.
+None of them paid him hand

 When he had been at NBC about three years, "Vic and Sade" were put on the air and have remained there.

 But it was pure accident that "Vic and Sade" ever happened to be writ-

-Vic (Art Van Harvey), Sade (Bernardine Flynn) and Rush (Billy Ìdelson).
+Vic (Art Van Harvey), Sade (Bernardine Flynn) and Rush (Billy